wikimedia/pywikibot/ROADMAP.rst

 Current release changes
 ~~~~~~~~~~~~~~~~~~~~~~~

+* Add support for niawiki, bclwikt, diqwikt, niawikt (T270416, T270282, T270278, T270412)
+* Delete page using pageid instead of title (T57072)
+* version.getversion_svn_setuptools function was removed (T270393)
+* Add support for "musical notation" data type to wikibase
 * -grepnot filter option was added to pagegenerators module (T219281)
+* L10N updates

 Future release notes
 ~~~~~~~~~~~~~~~~~~~~

+* 5.5.0: Site.getuserinfo() method will be dropped in favour of userinfo property
+* 5.5.0: Site.getglobaluserinfo() method will be dropped in favour of globaluserinfo property
 * 5.4.0: Support of MediaWiki < 1.23 will be dropped with release 6.0  (T268979)
 * 5.4.0: LoginManager.getCookie() is deprecated and will be removed
 * 5.4.0: tools.PY2 will be removed (T213287)